PoopFather/Img2Model/README.md

     python cli/initialize.py --input_dir path_to_init_images --output_dir path_to_save_identity
     ```

-    (If an error occurs where CV2 is not present, install CV2 with "pip install opencv-python"
+    (If an error occurs where CV2 is not present, install CV2 with `pip install opencv-python`)

 -   After creating the identity, you can now track the expressions
     using:

     ```python
     python cli/tracker.py --input_dir path_to_tracking_images --output_dir path_to_save_tracking --parameters path_to_save_identity/params.npy
+    ```

+    I have included 1 example of a succesful operation - the sample can be found in identity_raw and the results in identity_f2f.
+This was achieved by running

+    ```python
+    python.exe .\cli\initialize.py --input_dir "..\identity_raw" --output_dir "..\identity_f2f"
     ```